 This debate has been raging on for as long as I can remember.
 Everybody has their own personal preference, and many claim that the direction the palm faces is completely dependent on where your target is.
-Personally, I have always thrown hooks with palms facing towards me.
-It always felt more natural, and as if the wrist was way more secure.
+Some call the palm in hooks the "American hook", and the palm down hook, the "European hook".

-Recently, I saw a video by fightTips, an amazing YouTube channel starring Shane Fazen, in which they collaborated with one of the greatest boxers to have graced the ring, Roy Jones Junior.
-In this video, Team Roy (comprising of the boxer himself and his coach) go over why they personally train to use the palm in variation of the hook.
+Recently, I saw a video by fightTips, an amazing YouTube channel, in which they collaborated with the great, Roy Jones Jr. In this video, Team Roy (comprising of the boxer himself and his coach) go over why they personally train to use the palm in variation of the hook.
 What I found quite interesting, was that they had some well-versed professionals step in and explain that, not only is the palm in variation of the hook better for generating power, but it also places less strain on the joints and minimises the dangers of rotator-cuff injuries.

-However, there are many points that have been made as to why the hook should be thrown with the palm facing the ground.
-Some say the activation of the biceps in the hook punch can be detrimental, as it leads to reduced relaxation in the arm, and can stop you from getting that whipping motion that is usually achieved when throwing the hook.
-Moreover, using the palm in variant of the hook can cause you to hit with all of your knuckles, not just your lead knuckles.
+However, there are numerous points that have been made explaining why the hook should be thrown with the palm facing the ground.
+It is argued that the activation of the biceps in the hook punch can be detrimental, because it leads to reduced relaxation in the arm, and can slow down your punch.
+Moreover, using the American hook can cause you to hit with all of your knuckles, instead of just your lead knuckles, resulting in metacarpal fractures.
+This point is especially important when throwing punches without hand protection such as gloves and wraps.

 Is this such a bad thing?
 It really depends on the context.
 Traditionally, in almost every martial art (and possibly in old-school, bareknuckle boxing) you were taught to hit with the knuckles of your index and middle finger.
 There is two leading reasons for this: